San Francisco Giants (0-1) at Seattle Mariners (1-0)

 The Line: Seattle Mariners +105 / San Francisco Giants -115 --- Over/Under: 8.5 Click to Get Latest Betting Odds

 TV: NBCS BA, ROOTNW Stream the MLB Game of the Day all season on ESPN+.
 Sign up now!

-The San Francisco Giants visit the Seattle Mariners in MLB action from T-Mobile Park on Opening Day.
+The San Francisco Giants and the Seattle Mariners meet in MLB action from T-Mobile Park on Saturday night.

 The San Francisco Giants will look to build on their 6-3 win over the Mariners from Friday night.
 Evan Longoria led the Giants with three RBIs, going 2 for 3 with a home run while Donovan Solano went 3 for 5 with a double and two RBIs.
 Buster Posey added a solo home run to cap off the scoring for San Francisco in the winning effort.
 Wilmer Flores and Mauricio Dubon each had a base hit as well to finish off the offense for the Giants in the victory.
 Johnny Cueto gave up three runs on six hits while striking out seven over 5.2 innings of work, not factoring in the decision.
 Wandy Peralta picked up the win in relief to improve to 1-0 while Jake McGee closed out the 9th for the save.
 Logan Webb will start this one and was 3-4 with a 5.47 ERA and 46 strikeouts this season.
 This will be Webb’s second career start against the Mariners.